delta-develop/meli-test/README.md

 $ uvicorn app.app:app --host 127.0.0.1 --port 8000 --workers 2

 # Using gunicorn
-$ gunicorn app.app:app 0.0.0.0:8000 --workers 2 --worker-class uvicorn.workers.UvicornWorkers --threads 2
+$ gunicorn -c app/gunicorn_conf.py app.app:app --threads 2

-# --workers --worker-class and --threads are optional but if
-# you use it, at least --workers must be with --worker-class
-# Just use one of them.
+# Just use one of them, --threads is optional.
 ```

+After that, API will be available on `http://localhost:8000` MongoDB on `http://localhost:27017` with credentials ` user: "root", password: "root"`  and MongoExpress at `http://localhost:8081`. <br><br>

+---

+## Testing

+The test are running on pytest with `coverage` module to measure the unit testing coverage for this project.
+Additional its installed `locust` which can run load tests, more details below.

 ### Runining the Unit Tests